-The Second World War - a horrific global battle - spanned from 1939 to 1945, claimed many lives, and left irreparable destruction in its wake.
-As such, many pictures from that period are incredibly difficult to digest.
+WWII – spanning from 1939 to 1945 – left irreparable destruction in its wake.
+As such, many pictures from that period are difficult for the modern viewer to digest.
 Images of people and lands that didn't survive the turmoil are still taboo.
-However, as time passes, the earth evolves - refusing to let its grounds remain scarred forever.
+As time passes, however, Earth evolves, refusing to leave her grounds permanently scarred.

-The photographs in this list show war artifacts mostly sourced from the German Siege of Leningrad in Russia.
-Overcome by greenery in the Neva Bridgehead area, these relics from WWII are perhaps indicative of nature's response to human transgressions like war.
-A young tree grows right through a widened bullet hole in a fallen soldier's helmet, for example, possibly showing that with time, nature can ease even our most macabre wrongs.
-Maybe even more idyllically, nature can create something of tranquility in the midst of tragedy.
+The photographs on this list show artifacts mostly sourced from the German Siege of Leningrad in Russia.
+Overcome by greenery in the Neva Bridgehead area, these relics from WWII are metaphorically indicative of nature's response to human transgressions.
+The image of a young tree growing through a fallen soldier's helmet, for example, demonstrates that with time, nature can ease even our most macabre wrongs.
+Maybe even more idyllically, nature can create tranquility among remnants of tragedy.

 Though WWII irrevocably changed the world, nature has found a way to fight back.